 As the defendant in a criminal case, you feel as though your life has come to a screeching halt.
 The process can be scary and overwhelming.
 But it doesn’t need to be.
-Our firm is available 24/7 to help you.
+Our Michigan criminal attorneys are available 24/7 to help you.

-Get in touch with our experienced Michigan criminal defense lawyers right now and learn more about how state and federal law could impact your unique case.
-Our lawyers are ready to provide you with a free initial case consultation and begin to walk you through the next steps you need to take to protect your rights and freedom.
+Get in touch with an experienced criminal lawyer right now and learn more about how state and federal law could impact your unique case.
+Our attorneys are ready to provide you with a free initial case consultation and begin to walk you through the next steps you need to take to protect your rights and freedom.

-Our lawyers know Michigan – the laws, courts, judges, juries, prosecutors, and people.
+Our criminal lawyers know Michigan – the laws, courts, judges, juries, prosecutors, and people.
 This inside understanding of the state law and legal system will provide you with an unmatched edge as you progress through your case.
-Our statewide criminal defense covers numerous areas including Lansing, East Lansing, Grand Rapids, Holland, Muskegon, Detroit, Benton Harbor, Southfield, St. Joseph, Pinconning, Kalamazoo, Mount Pleasant, Saginaw, Brant, Traverse City, Allegan, Hillsdale, Lapeer, Port Huron, Marquette, the Upper Peninsula and Ann Arbor.
+Our statewide criminal defense covers numerous areas including Lansing, East Lansing, Grand Rapids, Holland, Muskegon, Detroit, Benton Harbor, Southfield, St. Joseph, Pinconning, Kalamazoo, Mount Pleasant, Saginaw, Brant, Traverse City, Allegan, Ann Arbor, Hillsdale, Lapeer, Port Huron, Marquette, and the Upper Peninsula.